RyanKeepRunning/YouCelebrity/README.md

   4 Delete image gallery history
 <br/>
 <br/>
-<b>Manual (Run under folder Mobile.
-Sequence matters):</b>
+<b>Manual:</b>

-  Run command (install dependencies such as react-native-masonry-list for image location configuration and react-native-image-picker for image upload.
+  Run command under folder "Mobile" (install dependencies such as react-native-masonry-list for image location configuration and react-native-image-picker for image upload.
 Details see <a href="https://github.com/RyanKeepRunning/YouCelebrity/blob/dev/Mobile/package.json">package.json</a> file): ```npm install```

   After successfully installed all the dependencies, the next step is to run the image process file in google cloud platform as follow: